hhatto/autopep8/README.rst

       -p n, --pep8-passes=n
                             maximum number of additional pep8 passes (default: infinite)
-      -a, --aggressive      enable possibly unsafe changes (E711, E712); multiple -a result in more aggressive changes
+      -a, --aggressive      enable non-whitespace changes; multiple -a result in more aggressive changes
       --exclude=globs       exclude files/directories that match these comma- separated globs
-      --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default:
+      --list-fixes          list codes for fixes; used by --ignore and --select --ignore=errors       do not fix these errors/warnings (default: E24,W6) --select=errors       fix only these errors/warnings (e.g. E4,W) --max-line-length=n   set maximum allowed line length (default: 79)
-                            E226,E24,W6)
-      --select=errors       fix only these errors/warnings (e.g. E4,W)
-      --max-line-length=n   set maximum allowed line length (default: 79)